1 2 3 4 5 6 7 8 9

 4. Relational Stance & Repressed Center

 Repressed Center: Productive Feeling.
-Despite being in the Body Center, Ones often suppress or bypass emotional processing in favor of staying rational and composed.
+Due to being in the Body Center, Ones often suppress or bypass emotional processing in favor of staying rational and composed.
 Anger is felt… but often repressed.
 It leaks out as irritation, tightness, or judgment.

 5. Passion / Sin: Anger

+Because Ones are already in the Gut Triad, which is associated with anger, they are “doubled down”, as I like to call it, with that anger.
 But not the explosive kind.
 This is anger that gets swallowed, shoved down, and locked away until it shows up as tension, resentment, or martyrdom.
-Ones don’t usually let themselves be outwardly angry — it doesn’t feel “good.”
+Ones don’t usually let themselves be outwardly angry it doesn’t feel “good.”
 So it simmers beneath the surface, turning inward and taking aim at the self.
+Others tend to notice their anger before they even do.

 6. Childhood Patterns